 Jared Turgeon's letter to Robert Cormier

-Equating the life of the author and the work of the author is a troubling process which takes an interesting turn in Tim Lott's article "The loneliness of the working class author" in The Guardian.
-He ponders why working class authors are"making it" if they deny their class roots and write about and pass for upper class literarati?
+Equating the life of the author and the work of the author is a troubling process that takes an interesting turn in Tim Lott's article "The loneliness of the working class author" in The Guardian.
+He ponders why working-class authors are "making it" if they deny their class roots and write about and pass for upper-class literati.